-Changes in assumptions or other inputs were made during the December 31, 2016 valuation as follows:
+Changes in assumptions or other inputs effective for the December 31, 2016 measurement period are as follows:

-- The long-term investment rate of return was reduced from 7.50 percent to 7.25 percent. - The discount rate was reduced from 7.5 percent to 7.25 percent. - Price inflation assumption decreased from 2.80 percent per year to 2.40 percent per year. - Real rate of investment return assumption increased from 4.70 percent per year, net of investment expenses, to 4.85 percent per year, net of investment expenses. - Wage inflation assumption decreased from 3.90 percent per year to 3.50 percent per year. - Mortality rates were changed from the RP-2000 Combined Mortality Table for Males or Females was adjusted to the RP-2014 White Collar Employee Mortality Table. - For disabled retirees, the mortality assumption was changed to reflect 90 percent of the RP-2014 Disabled Retiree Mortality Table.
+- The investment return assumption was lowered from 7.50% to 7.25%. - The price inflation assumption was lowered from 2.80% to 2.40%. - The real rate of investment return assumption increased from 4.70% per year, net of investment expenses, to 4.85% per year, net of investment expenses. - The wage inflation assumption was lowered from 3.90% to 3.50%. - The mortality tables were changed from RP-2000 Combined Mortality Table for Males and Females, as appropriate, with adjustments for mortality improvements based on a projection scale of Scale AA to 2020 to RP-2014 White Collar Employee Mortality for active employees, RP2014 Healthy Annuitant Mortality tables projected to 2020 using the MP-2015 projection scale for retirees, or RP-2014 Disabled Retiree Mortality Table for disabled retirees. - The discount rate was lowered from 7.50% to 5.26%.